Learn about elevator access control solutions

 Elevator access control works differently depending on the specific type of system you install.
 However, it generally works by authenticating a user’s credentials before the elevator can go to a particular floor.

-Elevator access control systems have three main components:
+Access control systems for elevators have three main components:

 1. Control buttons: Even in smart elevators, there will still be a few essential button functions in the cab.
 Elevator controller buttons include the door open, door close, emergency call, and emergency stop buttons.

-2. Access reader/authenticator: This can be an RFID reader, keypad, or biometric scanner.
+2. Access reader/authenticator: This can be an RFID reader, biometric scanner, or elevator access control keypad.
 The access control elevator interface determines whether or not a tenant has the appropriate credentials to use the elevator and access certain floors.

 3. Access control panel: The control panel is the system’s brain.
 It stores tenant information and access permissions.
 This is either a physical device stored onsite or cloud-based software you can access on the internet.